Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Properties of the orbit-averaged equations

-First, in Section~\ref{subsec:point_masses_circ_orbits}, we illustrate that the GeMT-model reproduces the results of the classical RLOF model (i.e., in the limit of circular orbits and point masses).
-In Section~\ref{subsec:extended_bodies_circ_orbits}, we extend the analysis to circular orbits while accounting for extended bodies.
-Section~\ref{subsec:extended_bodies_ecc_orbits} explores the general case of eccentric orbits with extended bodies.
-Furthermore, we compare the predictions of the GeMT-model with the results derived in the limit of point masses, as well as with the $\delta$-function and emt-model.
-Notably, the emt-model is restricted to conservative MT.
-Considering the emt-model, we adopt the default Low-$f_{\rm d}$ prescription throughout this work.
+In this section, we examine the secular rates of change for the semimajor axis $a$ (Eq.~\ref{eq:orbit_averaged_semimajor_axis}) and eccentricity $e$ (Eq.~\ref{eq:orbit_averaged_eccentricity}) under various limiting conditions.
+Section~\ref{subsec:point_masses_circ_orbits} demonstrates that the GeMT-model reproduces the classical RLOF results in the limit of circular orbits and point masses.
+Sections~\ref{subsec:extended_bodies_circ_orbits} and \ref{subsec:extended_bodies_ecc_orbits} present the predicted orbital evolution for circular and eccentric orbits, respectively.
+Moreover, we compare the predictions of the GeMT-model with the results derived in the limit of point masses, as well as with the $\delta$-function and emt models.
+Hereafter, when referring to the case of `extended bodies'(i.e., $r_{\rm don}, r_{\rm acc} \neq 0$), we implicitly include the impact of anisotropic mass ejection from the donor and accretion onto the companion on the secular evolution.
+Considering the emt-model, we adopt the default Low-$f_{\rm don}$ prescription throughout this work.
+Moreover, we adopt $\cos(\phi_{P}) = -1$ for the $\delta$-function throughout this work.
 In Table~\ref{tab:colormaps_parameters} we summarize the initial conditions at the onset of RLOF for the different examples presented.
-Notably, the qualitative behavior of MT is independent of the exact choice of parameters.

 \begingroup

 \endgroup